rhysd/vim-grammarous/README.md

-vim-grammarous
+Vim-grammarous
 ==============

-vim-grammarous is a powerful grammar checker for Vim.
+Vim-grammarous is a powerful grammar checker for Vim.
 Simply do `:GrammarousCheck` to see the powerful checking.
 This plugin automatically downloads [LanguageTool](https://www.languagetool.org/), which requires Java 7+.

 ![screenshot](http://gifzo.net/FNmJMaFgjY.gif)